algorand/pixel/spec.md

   struct SecretKey {
       ciphersuite:  u8,                 // ciphersuite id
       time:         TimeStamp,          // smallest timestamp for all subkeys
-      ssk:          Vec<SubSecretKey>,  // the list of the subsecretkeys }
+      ssk:          Vec<SubSecretKey>,  // the list of the subsecretkeys that are
+                                        // stored chronologically based on time stamp }
   ```
 * Construct a secret key object from some input: